WHAT’S IN THIS REVIEW?

 Pricing is split between three tiers, depending on the amount of time you’re willing to commit to.
 You can decide between one month ($9.90/mo.), six months ($6.50/mo.), and 12 months ($3.90/mo.) contracts, or at least that’s how it’s supposed to work in theory.
 Keep in mind that we do offer deals on Whoer VPN as they come through.

-PayPal is listed as an option on their website but it was nowhere to be seen, and it was no different whether I was accessing their desktop or mobile site.
+When I originally attempted to review the service, PayPal was listed as an option on their website but it was nowhere to be seen, and it was no different whether I was accessing their desktop or mobile site.
 In any case, I kept trying, going so far as to attempt to make the purchase via Google Pay with a different card.
 I got the same error, forcing me to stick with the Free version for the purposes of this review.

 I did contact their support staff, who couldn’t help me, or answer why the portal was Russian, with no UK payment options.